Trump hails 'nice victory' on trade as EU whisky, wine makers left reeling

 Germany’s VDMA engineering association said it was disappointed the European Commission, the EU executive, had not defused the row.
 “The current situation resembles a table tennis match,” said VDMA trade expert Ulrich Ackermann.

-Spanish olives, British sweaters and woollens, and German tools and coffee were targeted, as well as British whisky and French wine.
+Spanish olives, British sweaters and woolens, and German tools and coffee were targeted in addition to British whisky and French wine.

 Cheese from nearly every EU country will also be hit with the 25% tariffs, but Italian wine and olive oil were spared, along with European chocolate.

-“Dairy products are going to be directly hit... we are going to fight for these measures to be delayed,” said Michel Nalet, spokesman for France’s Lactalis group, the world’s biggest dairy firm, which makes butter and cheeses under the President label.
+“Dairy products are going to be directly hit ... we are going to fight for these measures to be delayed,” said Michel Nalet, spokesman for France’s Lactalis group, the world’s biggest dairy firm, which makes butter and cheeses under the President label.

+The U.S.-based Cheese Importers Association of America said it would challenge a decision by the U.S. Trade Representative’s office to skip offering a grace period for goods that were already in transit when the tariffs took effect.

 There was relief for some who had expected to be drawn into the row but were not.